 - Step 2.
 Open the PhotoWorks program and switch to the Tools tab at the top of the window.
 Then choose the Noise Reduction tool from the side panel on the right.

 - Step 3.
-The software will automatically zoom in a section of your photograph.
+The software will automatically zoom in on a section of your photograph.
 Simply relocate the Amount slider to the right to smooth out the noise.
 Make sure to hit Apply when you are happy with the result.
 If the image looks too blurry, adjust its Clarity, a setting under the Enhancement tab.

 This helps to fix grainy photos that you want to look spectacular.